Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Findings

 \subsubsection{Give Open Feedback}

 Via the Navigation bar (top bar in Figure \ref{fig:answer_fig}), users can switch to the Give Open feedback view.
-This view is based on the best practice mechanisms "feedback wall" of the library identified in Section \ref{sec:best_practice_mechanisms} and thus could be the integration point of this software artifact into the existing library software stack as required by a design principle.
-Via the feedback wall, users can provide unsolicited feedback to the organization.
-This paper extends this mechanism by i) enabling users to up and downvote a feedback item, facilitating the design principle of ranking feedback items, ii) to comment on a feedback item, facilitating personal contacts among users (user-user interaction), and iii) to provide area tags on a feedback item that connects it with strategic action areas of the library where the management of the library aims to improve their services.
+This view is based on the best practice mechanisms "feedback wall" of the library identified in Section \ref{sec:best_practice_mechanisms} and thus could be the integration point of this software artifact into the existing library software stack providing a low-threshold to provide feedback for existing library users familiar with that view (Design Principle 3 in Table \ref{tab:design_principles}).
+Via the feedback wall, users can provide unsolicited feedback to the organization (Design Principle 7 in Table \ref{tab:design_principles}).
+This paper extends this mechanism by i) enabling users to up and downvote a feedback item, facilitating the design principle of ranking feedback items (Design Principle 5 in Table \ref{tab:design_principles}), ii) to comment on a feedback item, facilitating personal contacts among users (Design principle 8 in Table \ref{tab:design_principles}), and iii) to provide area tags on a feedback item that connects it with strategic action areas of the library where the management of the library aims to improve their services (Design Principle 4 in Table \ref{tab:design_principles}).
 In order to up and downvote a feedback item, users are required to spend a unit of the context token (Section \ref{sec:answer_questions}).